tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 * Set `VF` to 0
 * For `N` rows:
   * Get the Nth byte of sprite data, counting from the memory address in the `I` register (`I` is not incremented)
-  * For each of the 8 pixels/bits in this sprite row:
+  * For each of the 8 pixels/bits in this sprite row (from left to right, ie. from most to least significant bit):
     * If the current pixel in the sprite row is on and the pixel at coordinates X,Y on the screen is also on, turn off the pixel and set `VF` to 1
     * Or if the current pixel in the sprite row is on and the screen pixel is not, draw the pixel at the X and Y coordinates
     * If you reach the right edge of the screen, stop drawing this row